 Modeling classes and objects is less interesting if one cannot model the properties of objects.
 Properties are specified as part of the class definition.
 These properties are called attributes.
 Each class has ID as an attribute.
 This is the identifier of an instance of the class.
-For example, MISSION class may have attributes ID, name, mission-plan (whose value may be a video script) etc. An operation is a transformation that is applied to the objects of a class.
+For example, MISSION class may have attributes ID, name, mission-plan (whose value may be a video script), etc. An operation is a transformation that is applied to the objects of a class.
 The implementation of an operation for a class is via a method.
 In most object models, the objects interact with each other by exchanging messages which will result in executing appropriate methods.
+(We will discuss operations and methods again as part of the functional model.)
+Figure 3 illustrates the notion of attributes and values.